LoopKit/loopdocs/docs/loop-3/displays-v3.md

     * The value for `units` is the requested bolus amount
 * The right side shows the same event once delivery is finalized
     * The variable `isMutable` is set to false
-    * The `deliveredUnits` value is the final dose as reported by the pump manager and used by *Loop* to update the earlier esimates *Loop* assumed for this event
+    * The `deliveredUnits` value is the final dose as reported by the pump manager and is used by *Loop* to update the earlier esimates *Loop* assumed for this event

 > ![figure showing event details for bolus](img/insulin-event-detail-bolus.svg){width="700"}
 {align="center"}